bellroy/timeline/README.md

 - Prices of products.
 A product could have different prices on Amazon and EBay, and in different currencies.

-Timeline data is often implemented by attaching a field `effective_from` and possibly an `effective_to` field to the record.
+Timeline data is often implemented by attaching extra fields to your business object, denoting the start and end time of each interval.
 However, only representing and storing the data is not sufficient, we need to run operations on timeline data, like extracting a single data point at some specific time, merging multiple timelines together, etc.

 If you have a similar use case and don't want to reinvent the wheel, this library is for you.